runemadsen/metalsmith-pager/README.md

 ---
 The pattern for the path at which the page trunk should be available.
 It must contain the :PAGE placeholder, that will be replaced with the page number.
+Default value is "page/:PAGE/index.html".

 pageLabel
 ---
 The format in which the page number should be displayed in the page navigation bar.
 It must contain the :PAGE placeholder.
 Default value is simply :PAGE.

+index
+---
+The name of the file that will be the homepage.
+This file will have the same info of the page "page/1/index.html".
+This parameter is not mandatory.

 paginationTemplatePath
 ---